Tuesday, October 29, 2024

 How to destroy a major landmark and tourist attraction in Ottawa.

 • Let the National Capital Commission expropriate 60 acres of the Farm and give it to a hospital.
 This is just the beginning.
-They will eventually claim the 700 acres they wanted in 1973.
+The hospital zone is being expanded.

 • Who knows what happened to the $4 million dollar Dows Lake parking lot.